 Last month in the same case, Charles Paul Edward Jumet, 53, pleaded guilty to a two-count criminal information.
 He admitted conspiring to violate the FCPA by making corrupt payments to government officials in Panama on behalf of PECC and giving a false statement to the FBI about how he paid some of the bribe money.
 He's scheduled to be sentenced on February 12, 2010.
 See our post here.

-In connection with his guilty plea, Warwick admitted that at least from 1997 through approximately July 2003, he, Jumet and others conspired to make corrupt payments totaling more than $200,000 to the former administrator and deputy administrator of the Panama Maritime Authority and to a former, high-ranking elected executive official" of Panama.
+Warwick's indictment alleges that he, Jumet and others conspired to make corrupt payments totaling more than $200,000 to the former administrator and deputy administrator of the Panama Maritime Authority and to "a former, high-ranking elected executive official" of Panama.
 In December 1997, Panama awarded PECC a no-bid, 20-year contract to maintain lighthouses and buoys.
 Warwick was the company's former president.

-A copy of the plea agreement in U.S. v.
-Warwick can be downloaded here.
+Download a copy of the December 15, 2009 indictment in U.S. v.
+Warwick here.